wiebket/bt4vt/README.md

-# SVEva Fair: EVAluating fairness of Speaker Verification components
+# SVEva Fair: EVAluating fairness of Speaker Verification

 ## About this package